um-grex/grex-docs/content/english/software/code-development.md

 ## Linear Algebra BLAS/LAPACK
 ---

 Linear Algebra packages are used in most of the STEM research software.
-A very popular suite of libraries are BLAS and LAPACK from [NetLib](https://www.netlib.org/), written in Fortran and C.
-However, modern CPU architectures with its complex instruction sets and memory hierarchies are too complex for code generation.
+A very popular suite of libraries are BLAS and LAPACK from [NetLib](https://www.netlib.org/), written in Fortran and C. However, modern CPU architectures with its complex instruction sets and memory hierarchies are too complex for code generation.
 Various [optimizations](https://agner.org/optimize/) allow to improve BLAS and LAPACK performance at least tenfold as compared to the reference Netlib versions.
-Thus it is always a good idea to use the Linear Algebra libraries that are optimized for a given CPU architecture.
+Thus, it is always a good idea to use the Linear Algebra libraries that are optimized for a given CPU architecture.
 Such as vendor-optimized Intel MKL and AMD AOCL, OpenBLAS, or similar.
 These libraries are provided as modules on HPC systems.

 >It is worth noting that the linear algebra libraries might come with two versions: one 32-bit array indexes, another full **64-bit**.
 Users must pay attention and link against the proper version for their software (that is, a Fortran code with -i8 or -fdefault-integer-8 would link against **64-bit** pointers BLAS).